amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 some might affect the properties of the fluid (e.g. brines affect the liquid density).
 While Amanzi does not currently support chemical reactions and thermal processes, the specification here allows for the existence of the necessary data structures and input data framework.

-Currently in Amanzi, inert solutes are transported in the various phase components and are treated in "complexes".  reacting or not, it is assumed that each complex is in chemical equilibrium with itself, and does not undergo phase change.
+Currently in Amanzi, inert solutes are transported in the various phase components and are treated in "complexes".
+Each complex is in chemical equilibrium with itself and does not undergo phase change.
 Under these conditions, knowledge of the local concentration of the "basis" or "primary" species (the terms are used here interchangeably) in a chemical complex is sufficient to determine the concentrations of all related secondary species in the phase.
 Each basis species has a total component concentration and a free ion concentration.
 The total component concentration for each basis species is a sum of the free ion concentrations in the phase components and its stoichiometric contribution to all secondary species.
 Amanzi splits the total component concentration into a set of totals for each of the transported phases